Chart Color Schemes

 Armadale's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Armadale with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 83% of the total population (8,394 people), compared to the national average of 55.3%.
+Analysis shows Armadale's health metrics are strong, with low prevalence of common conditions across all ages.
+Private health cover rate is high at approximately 83%, compared to the national average of 55.3%.

 Frequently Asked Questions - Health